Anjali001/Anjali001/README.md

  ### <div align="center">I'm Anjali, a Data Science and Machine Learning MSc student at University College London</div>

-🧠 Working at Hastings Direct, London, as a Data Scientist in Data Science and Customer Science Team
+🧠 Working at Hastings Direct, London, as a Data Scientist in Advanced Data Science and Engineering Team

 🔭 Worked with Ocado Technology, London, for developing deep learning models for demand forecasting as a Machine Learning Engineer for my Masters Thesis (UCL)

-🌱 I’m currently learning how to use cloud services for deploying ML models and Gen AI
+🌱 I’m currently learning use of Python Polars

 ❓ Ask me about anything related to Data Science and related technologies